-- Student must have completed a minimum of 32.0 semester hours in residence at Jackson State University, with a minimum cumulative grade point average of 3.0. - Student must be registered in one of the colleges.
-(The College in which the student is initially accepted will be deemed the "home" or "host" college.) - Student must be admitted to each college in which a degree is being sought: - Student must submit a separate Application for Dual Degree along with other required documents to each respective college. - Student must return completed and signed applications to the Office of the Registrar and Records. - Degree plans must be developed and approved by an advisor from each of the respective colleges. - Student must meet requirements and follow procedures of each college. - Degree requirements for each major must be met simultaneously.
-(Meeting the requirements of dual degrees may lengthen completion time of academic programs.) - Student must maintain grade point average of 2.00 or higher in each degree program. - Student may withdraw from this arrangement at any time prior to the final semester in which the degrees are to be awarded by submitting a formal letter of withdrawal to the Dean of each college in which enrolled.
+- Students must have completed a minimum of 32.0 semester hours in residence at Jackson State University, with a minimum cumulative grade point average of 3.0. - Students must be registered in one of the colleges.
+(The College in which the student is initially accepted will be deemed the "home" or "host" college.) - Students must be admitted to each college in which a degree is being sought: - Students must submit a separate Application for Dual Degree along with other required documents to each respective college. - Students must return completed and signed applications to the Office of the Registrar and Records. - Degree plans must be developed and approved by an advisor from each of the respective colleges. - Students must meet requirements and follow procedures of each college. - Degree requirements for each major must be met simultaneously.
+(Meeting the requirements of dual degrees may lengthen completion time of academic programs.) - Students must maintain a grade point average of 2.00 or higher in each degree program. - Students may withdraw from this arrangement at any time prior to the final semester in which the degrees are to be awarded by submitting a formal letter of withdrawal to the Dean of each college in which they are enrolled.